northwest-knowledge-network/tapestry-modeling/QCEW_to_BEA/README.md

 Below are the steps for running the conversion:

-1. The run program script is run from the command line, accepting three arguments.
+1. The *run_conversion.py* script is run from the command line, accepting three arguments.
 These include the year, the commodity ownership code, and the employer wage range.
 To see a list of the arguments and the values that are accepted, run the following command from the command line:

 ```python run_conversion.py -h```

 2. Once you have decided upon the arguments, run the following command from the command line:

 ```python run_conversion.py -year <year> -ownership <commodity_ownership_code> -employer_wage <wage_range>```

+**Currently, the program writes the output to a csv file.
+In order to run properly, the user must manually create a folder called "output" in the same directory as the script.
+The program will write the output to this folder.**